Ghazalmir/Campifier/README.md

 - See [here]() for credits given to unsplash.com and freepik.com artists.

 ## 🔒 License
-The source code for Campifier is licensed under the MIT license, which you can be found [here](https://github.com/Ghazalmir/Campifier/blob/main/LICENSE.md).
+The source code for Campifier is licensed under the MIT license, which can be found [here](https://github.com/Ghazalmir/Campifier/blob/main/LICENSE.md).

 ## 🚀 Usage
 ### Installation: